 "Working at Schoolhouse inspires my creative side because I am lucky, and thankful, to have the complete trust and freedom to make the NY store my own.
 When I first came to the store, the goal was to make the look and feel of NY relate to the style and aesthetic of the Portland flagship – but a mini version.
 I think we have achieved that and now whether you’re in Portland or NY you get the same vibe of the company."

 Tell us your favorite Schoolhouse-related story to tell others:

 "The very first time I visited the Schoolhouse building in Portland, the store wasn’t yet open to the public and many of the floors were still empty.
-I was there to meet Brian (Faherty, Schoolhouse founder and owner) for a job interview.
+I was there to meet Brian Faherty for a job interview.
 Instead of your run-of-the-mill interview, we just ended up talking about the best, most random stuff like door handles made to mimic axe handles, 'subway' tiles that were actually whitewashed wood and what 'good' design means in our world.
 I left that day thinking 'I have to work here' and the following week I was!"

 What’s your personal design ethos and how does it play out it your own home?